PostHog/posthog.com/contents/blog/best-hipaa-compliant-ab-testing-tools.md

 1. They're popular A/B testing tools
 2. None of them are HIPAA-compliant

 Anyone who develops a healthcare product or app will be painfully familiar with this problem.
-Most of the mainstream tools either won't support you, or will charge you a fortune to agree to signing a BAA (Business Associate Agreement).

-While it's tempting to make do without experimentation capability in your stack, that's a mistake.
+And, while it's tempting to make do without A/B testing for your product, that's a mistake.
 It's nearly impossible to eliminate second- and third-order effects without a robust testing system, and a good testing product will allow you to target specific user properties, so you get actionable results.

-## HIPAA explained
+## What you need for HIPAA compliance

 HIPAA requires you to comply with the [Privacy Rule](https://www.hhs.gov/ocr/privacy/hipaa/administrative/privacyrule/index.html) and the [Security Rule](https://www.hhs.gov/ocr/privacy/hipaa/administrative/securityrule/index.html).
 Breaching either can result in hefty financial penalties, but for the sake of this guide we're mostly interested in how the Privacy Rule impacts analytics and A/B testing.

-Within the Privacy Rule framework, there are three different ways to comply with HIPAA when adopting user analytics and experimentation tools:
+There are three ways to comply with the Privacy rule when adopting analytics and testing tools:

-1. **Anonymize all PHI and identifiers:** This is an obvious starting point.
-There are two so-called '[De-identification Standards](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#standard)' – 'Expert Determination', where an expert verifies that data isn't personally identifiable; and 'Safe Harbor' where all 18 types of identifier are removed.
+1. **Anonymize all PHI and identifiers:** There are two so-called "[De-identification Standards](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#standard)" – "Expert Determination," where an expert verifies that data isn't personally identifiable, and "Safe Harbor" where all 18 types of identifier are removed.
 The former is preferable simply because applying the Safe Harbor approach can render data effectively useless for analytical purposes.

 2. **Sign a BAA with a third-party tool:** You must sign a BAA with any third-party platform that handles your protected health information (PHI).
 This can mean signing multiple agreements, though, such as one with your analytical partner, but also _any_ tools you use for importing and exporting data from your data warehouse.